epam/ai-dial/docs/user-guide.md

 ### Share

 You can share a conversation or a folder with several conversations with other users.
 Yo can also receive a shared conversation.

+> Watch [Collaboration](../video%20demos/demos/dial-collaboration) demo video to learn more about sharing and other collaboration features in AI DIAL.

 **To receive a shared conversation**: